rickyl3/weather-app/DESIGN_CHOICES_AND_SCALABILITY.md

 I chose localStorage because it offers instant read/write with no API latency, works offline, and requires zero backend setup.
 For single-device usage, it's perfect.
 The 2 main issues are that favorites can't be synced across devices and the size limits(*In Chrome, localStorage has a 5 MB limit so I limited the max favorite amount to 10 for now*).
 If this were a production app with user accounts, I would migrate to a backend database to fix these issues.

 ### How I Implemented the Terraform IaC
 I didn't have prior experience with Terraform prior to this assignment but I wanted to challenge myself a little bit since I had extra time and I felt that IaC would be something I would have to learn in my career eventually anyway.
 Luckily for me, it wasn't too bad.
+This was later implemented into the CI/CD pipeline for automatic deployment.

 **S3 Bucket**: AWS S3 can be used to host static websites so I made sure to utilize that to host my weather app in case there are issues with running it locally.